Background pattern

 3. How to use EPINITRIL

-The recommended dose is one Epinitril patch per day.
-Apply the patch carefully to the skin and keep it for 12-16 hours.
-Then, remove the patch and maintain a patch-free period for the remaining 8-12 hours.
+The recommended dose is one Epinitril patch once a day.
+Apply the patch to the skin carefully and keep it on for 12-16 hours.
+Then, remove the patch and maintain a patch-free period during the remaining 8-12 hours.

 Use in children and adolescents

-Epinitril should not be used in children or adolescents under 18 years old.
+Epinitril should not be used in children or adolescents under 18 years of age.

 How to apply the patch

-Apply the patch to clean and dry skin, but not on cuts, stains, or defects, or in areas where cream, moisturizer, or talcum powder has been applied.
-It is recommended to apply Epinitril transdermal patches to the skin of the chest (see Figure 1) or the outer upper arm, free of redness or irritation, and rotate the application points.
+Apply the patch to clean, dry skin, but not on cuts, spots, or defects, or on areas where you have just applied cream, moisturizer, or talcum powder.
+It is recommended to apply Epinitril transdermal patches to the skin of the chest (see Figure 1) or the upper outer arm, free from redness or irritation, and rotate the application points.
 If necessary, you can shave the area.
 Avoid areas that form folds or are subject to friction during movement.

 Figure 1